ks982579/ksulldev-astro/src/pages/notes/data-science/select-math-techniques.md

 Step 6: The final clusters comprise the data records included within them.

+The video lecture goes over interesting graph images.
+It's a process starting with random centroids.
+Calculate distance to create random clusters.
+Calculate new centroids from the clusters.
+Calculate new distances, perhaps some values change centroids.
+And continue until you cannot make anymore meaningful changes.

+Check rules of thumb for choosing $k$.
+Too many will not lead to convergence because too much fragmentation.

 #### Example

 The book includes an example but the concept seems straight-forward enough.

 So, the first centroid is a point of data.
 The second and further centroids actually appear to be average points.
 The example shows that even though the distances may update with the new centroid, since no records changed clusters, there's no need to recalculate everything.

+### K-Nearest Neighbour

+This is from the video lecture.
+It sounds similar to the K-Mean clustering.
+However, **K-Nearest Neighbour** assigns new data to a cluster according to the proximity to $k$ classified neighbours.
+Distance can be measured by many methods like Manhattan, Euclidean, Cosine, MSE, etc...

+It is like if we already did classification and we just want to assign a random data point into a known cluster.

+This is a **supervised** method since the classification already exists.
+The selection of $k$ is critical:
++ if $k$ is too low, the bias will be too high.
++ if $k$ is too large, the processing becomes tedious.

+Rule of thumb is to use the square root of $n$ as well as an odd $k$ to prevent confusion with two classes.

+Uses include:
++ Recommendation systems
++ document classification
++ image recognition
++ handwriting recognition

 ### Hierarchical Clustering